primus852/sc2-ai-docker/README.md

 __Attention__ With MinGW64 on Windows, use `docker-compose up -d && winpty docker-compose run sc2 bash` (prefixed with `winpty` for an interactive shell)

-- Unfortunately there is an issue with
-- Create the Database on first run `cd dashboard && php bin/console make:migration && php bin/console doctrine:migrations:migrate -y`

 ### Agent Usage (within the container)
 - go to folder of custom client
-- Start the Agent ` python3 -m pysc2.bin.agent --map Simple64 --agent agent.agent.DeepAgent --agent_race terran --norender --parallel <NO-OF-PARALLEL-JOBS>`
+- Start the Agent ` python3 -m pysc2.bin.agent --map Simple64 --agent agent.agent.DeepAgent --agent_race terran --norender`

+__Attention__: DO NOT USE THE `parallel` flag, as there is an issue saving the qtable.

 ### Dashboard
 - Navigate to `http://localhost:4620` to see your stats

+### ToDO
+- in order to make `parallel` flag available, the QTable loading/saving needs to be reworked